Photo © Eurogroup for Animals

 Martin Buschmann, a new German MEP and member of the Animal Protection Party who has joined the GUE/NGL Group, said live transport and fighting vivisection were his top priorities.
 “Hamburg has one of the biggest facilities for laboratory animals, and wanting to do something about that was what got me into politics,” he said.

-Martin Hojsik (RE-Reform Europe), a new Slovakian MEP from Progressive Slovakia, said that he will carry on the battle fought by MEP Pavel Poc in the illegal trade in puppies.
+Martin Hojsik (RE-Renew Europe), a new Slovakian MEP from Progressive Slovakia, said that he will carry on the battle fought by MEP Pavel Poc in the illegal trade in puppies.
 He also said he hoped Slovakia could be the next country to ban fur farming after its elections.

 The German MEP Klaus Buchner (Greens/EFA) said that the direct influence of MEPs is small, but that “indirectly we can do much more”, which he has demonstrated by his activity in the End the Cage Age European Citizens’ Initiative in collecting 2,500 signatures.